Food play ideas are so important for a child’s good relationship with food. This blog post is all about food play ideas.

 - Soft: Bananas, cooked vegetables, scrambled eggs

 Create a “texture tasting plate” and discuss the different sensations with your child.
-This is the plate we use at home.
+This bamboo plate for kids is the one we use at home.

 11. Plant an Edible Garden